jjimenezshaw/Leaflet.Control.Layers.Tree/README.md

 * `namedToggle`: `<Boolean>` Flag to replace the toggle image (box with the layers image) with the 'name' of the selected base layer.
 If the `name` field is not present in the tree for this layer, `label` is used.
 See that you can show a different name when control is collapsed than the one that appears in the tree when it is expanded.
 Your node in the tree can be `{ label: 'OSM', name: 'OpenStreetMap', layer: layer }`.
 Default 'false'
 * `collapseAll`: `<String>` Text for an entry in control that collapses the tree (baselayers or overlays).
 If empty, no entry is created.
 Default ''
 * `expandAll`: `<String>` Text for an entry in control that expands the tree.
 If empty, no entry is created.
 Default ''

+See that those strings can be html code, with unicode, images or whatever you want.

+#### `expandTree(overlays)`
+This method expands the tree.
+When `overlays` is `true` expands the overlays tree.
+Otherwise expands the baselayers tree.

+#### `collapseTree(overlays)`
+This method collapses the tree.
+When `overlays` is `true` collapses the overlays tree.
+Otherwise collapses the baselayers tree.

+#### `expandSelected(overlays)`
+This method expands only the selected item in the tree.
+When `overlays` is `true` affects the overlays tree.
+Otherwise affects the baselayers tree.

+## Tricks about the tree
+You can see an example of a baselayers tree (the javascript code) above.
+As every tree, you need a root node.
+If you don't want the root node to be displayed, but directly show its nodes in the control, add the attribute `noShow: true`.
+That makes sense only in the root node.

+Non leaf nodes (that is, those with `children`) can also have a layer.
+In this case you will be able to select the layer, and only the icon will collapse or expand this branch.

+You can include HTML code, not only ascii chars, in the `label` attribute.
+It will be included as `innerHTML`.
+Be carefull with unicodes, because not every browser supports them all.

+A leaf node without `layer` attribute is also posible.
+Only with `label`.
+This can be used to include special commands calling a javascript function, or a separator, or whatever you like.